Author · Doctoral Researcher · CHRO · Leadership Thinker

 Vikram Jit Singh writes about the gap between what people are capable of and what organisations actually allow them to become.

-Over 23 years, he has operated inside high-performance consulting and global operating environments — including McKinsey & Company, PwC, and Li & Fung — observing closely how leadership decisions shape whether capability is fully realised or quietly left behind.
+Over two decades, he has operated inside high-performance consulting and global operating environments, including McKinsey & Company, PwC, and Li & Fung, observing closely how leadership decisions shape whether capability is fully realised or quietly left behind.

 A Harvard Business School alumnus and MBA Gold Medallist, he is a PhD candidate researching how leaders make decisions under disruption and what that means for the organisations they lead.
-His work brings together 23 years of lived practice and formal empirical inquiry.
+His work brings together over two decades of lived practice and formal empirical inquiry.

 He is based in New Delhi, India.